 - A Petition for Appointment of Guardian

 You have to first petition the court to determine someone’s incapacity.
 Then, the process of gathering sufficient evidentiary support will begin as the court appoints two physicians and one other individual to provide expert opinions and evaluations of the ward’s physical, mental, and functional health.

 Helping You Navigate the Process

 The process of becoming someone’s guardian is a delicate and emotionally challenging one.
 When it comes to legalities, gathering the appropriate evidentiary support, and decoding the technical jargon, it can quickly become complex.

 Guardianship is one of our main areas of law expertise at The Law Office of Audra Simovitch.
 Whether you have questions or need a consultation, contact us today to learn how we can help you navigate this process.

 Guardianship is a legal process a family uses to help a loved one who has a mental health disorder.
 We often associate guardianship with an elderly person who has dementia or Alzheimer and no longer has the capacity to make decisions.
 This incapacity can also present itself in a younger individual over the age of eighteen (18) years of age who has a mental health disorder and substance abuse.
 Mental health disorders that can interfere with the ability to make decisions including bipolar, schizoaffective disorder, personality disorders, eating disorders, dementia, alzheimers, traumatic brain injury, long term substance abuse, and PTSD.
-Call the Law Office of Audra Simovitch today to discuss how we can help your loved one get into treatment, stay in treatment, become medication complaint and a functioning person in society again.
+Call Audra Simovitch guardianship attorney Boca Raton today to discuss how we can help your loved one get into treatment, stay in treatment, become medication complaint and a functioning person in society again.